falsy/react-architecture/README.md

 │  ├─ infrastructures
 │  ├─ dtos
 │  └─ vms
-├─ constants
-├─ di
+└─ frameworks
    ├─ hooks
    ├─ pages
    ├─ providers
    ├─ containers
    └─ components
 ```

-The basic directory structure is organized simply and clearly, mirroring the layers of Clean Architecture.
-The UI layer’s components are divided into `pages` based on `Routes`, as well as `providers`, `containers`, and `components`.
-As the names suggest, `providers` contains Provider components that use `Context`, `containers` are components that manage internal state, and `components` are for purely presentational components that render UI based on Props.
+The directory structure of the project is designed to be simple and clear, following the layers of Clean Architecture.
+The structure is divided into three main parts: `domains`, `adapters`, and `frameworks`, representing higher levels of abstraction in that order.
+The `frameworks` layer is further categorized into `pages`, `providers`, `containers`, and `components`.

+- `providers`: Contains components focused on providing specific data, such as `Context`.
+- `containers`: Contains components that maintain and use internal state.
+- `components`: Includes components that focus on rendering views using props.
-Within each directory, if the components become numerous or complex, directories are further subdivided by domain.
-Components shared across various domains are organized under a `commons` directory.

-For example, in the sample project’s `components` directory, components are separated into a `commons` directory and a `post` directory for better organization.
+When the number of components within a directory grows and becomes complex, they are further organized into domain-specific directories.
+Components that are shared across multiple domains are placed in a `commons` directory.
+In the sample project, components are organized within the `components` directory, which contains a `commons` directory and domain-specific directories such as `post`.

+> In the sample project, which is small and simple, the directory structure is divided into a first level with `pages`, `providers`, `containers`, and `components`, and a second level under these, with `commons` and domain-specific directories (e.g., `post`, `comment`, etc.).
+However, in larger, more general projects, components can be further subdivided within the second level into a third level, such as `sections`, `boxes`, `items`, for even more granular organization.
+> This `frameworks` layer directory structure is just a simple example.
+The structure of the frameworks directory in a general project can be freely adjusted depending on the project’s requirements or the preferences of the development team.

 ## Dependency Injection